raisercostin/jedi-io/README.md

  ```

 ## Backlog
+ - explain concepts
+ - add File/Folder concepts
+ - operations on files/folders
+ - operations on lists of files/folders (like manual selections or filters in OFM)
  - make it async
  - make a small 2panel file manager - see trolCommander - [other file managers](https://en.wikipedia.org/wiki/Comparison_of_file_managers)
  - Locations.url("file://...") should create a FileLocation?